adamcysec/ThreatIntel-Reports/README.md

 A repository of extracted content from thousands of threat intelligence reports, with an automatic extraction of reports from various feeds !

+Be sure to download the most up to date Intel Reports directory from [ThreatIntel-Reports](https://github.com/mthcht/ThreatIntel-Reports)

 ## What's New?!

 This fork uses multi-threading to read all 10,402+ reports very fast.